I'm Bored, Let's Go...

 Coconut Curry Cauliflower Soup

 It’s soup weather and this Coconut Curry Cauliflower Soup is just the ticket to warm up your soul on these chilly winter days!
 Not to mention it’s super quick and easy to make.
-Double win!
+Add some shrimp if you like or leave it out for a plant-based version.

 Thai Coconut Curry Cauliflower Soup